pgdogdev/docs/docs/features/sharding/copy.md

 ### Expected syntax

 `COPY` commands sent through PgDog should specify table columns explicitly.
-This allows itg to parse the data stream correctly, knowing which column is the sharding key.
+This allows it to parse the data stream correctly, knowing which column is the sharding key.

 Take the following example: